Mehdiznayzen/challenge_app/README.md

 Welcome to My React Native App!
 This mobile application allows users to search for products by name and provides a seamless user experience.

 🚀 Features

-🔍 Search for products by name
+- 🔍 Search for products by name

-📈 View product details
+- 📈 View product details

-🎨 Modern UI with smooth animations
+- 🎨 Modern UI with smooth animations

-📦 Fetch products dynamically
+- 📦 Fetch products dynamically

-🔄 Real-time updates
+- 🔄 Real-time updates

-🌙 Dark mode support (if applicable)

-📥 APK Download

-To test the application, download the APK from the following link:
-📥 Download APK (Replace with actual link once uploaded)

 🛠 Installation & Setup